Submarine Rescue System

 RESUS Heritage

-For over 30 years, RESUS has been standard equipment installed in all German submarines.
-RESUS has also been installed on the submarines classes 206A, 209-1200, 209-1400, 209-1500, 212A and 214.
-RESUS can also be retrofitted to Russian submarines 877EKM (Kilo Class) and installed into the new Amur-Class, irrespective of the totally different geometry of ballast tanks.
+For over 40 years, RESUS has been standard equipment installed in all German submarines and those of other nations.
+RESUS has been installed on the submarines classes 206A, 209-1200, 209-1400, 209-1500, 212A and 214 and can also be adapted to serve in submarines having different geometries of ballast tanks.

 (PDF Brochure)